Coda Ethics: Full Episode

 In an education role, Kate strongly supports the advancement of women, and is Vice President of the RNSH Women’s Society and founding member of the Australian chapter of Women Speakers in Healthcare.
 She ventures into environmental and social justice activism with petitions, article writing and fundraising, and spends nearly all her free time photographing marine life at Sydney beaches or hanging out with her husband and 4 kids.

 Jessica is a Registered Nurse and experienced teacher and educator, in undergraduate and post-graduate settings, using interactive methods to achieve optimal learning outcomes.
 She has over 10 years’ experience in a range of industry sectors, complex domains and occupational settings.
-Jessica is active in clinical practice in Intensive Care Nursing and currently leads the Patient Outcomes Improvement Strategy at the John Hunter Hospital.
+Jessica is active in clinical practice in Intensive Care Nursing and currently works as an Assistant Professor of Medicine at Bond University.

 Elizabeth has brought together captains of industry, sport, governments and Defence Force chiefs to address gender inequality in Australia and beyond.
 As Australia’s longest serving Sex Discrimination Commissioner (2007-2015), Elizabeth worked tirelessly to break down structural and social barriers faced by women and men, and to promote gender equality.
 Her review into the treatment of women in the Australian Defence Force led to sweeping cultural reforms.